👤 This documentation is intended for SQL Users.

 And as a result, the Cohort Chart itself now displays the summed data at the intersection of the hour and day.

-If a fourth column has been added to the original query that computes the sum of values at each hour, it can be added into the series tab:
+If a fourth column has been added to the original query that computes the sum of values at each hour, it can be added as a Detail column:

 Periscope Data also supports nesting multiple cohorts and pivots to produce sums of the "Data" fields per Cohort and Pivot.
 To induce nesting of categories, two or more series can be selected as a cohort or pivot.
 Hierarchy of the nesting is determined by the ordering of fields in the SELECT statement, which is also reflected in the "Columns" ordering within the Series tab.
 Nesting can be performed for both Cohort and Pivot parts, with no limits to the depth of nesting.